AltidSec/sulka-docs/source/user-guide.rst

 * ``sysstat``
   sysstat is used for periodically checking the system resource usage to detect anomalous activity in the system.

+Firewall
+********

+Sulka comes with ``nftables`` firewall installed and configured.
+By default, the firewall drops all incoming and outgoing traffic.
+There are a few different firewall templates that you can use to configure the firewall behavior.
+The firewall template is selected with the ``SULKA_NFTABLES_CONF`` BitBake configuration variable.
+You can either use your own configuration file and add it to the build by appending to the ``nftables-configuration`` recipe, or use one of the following configuration samples:

+* ``nftables-drop-everything.conf``

+  Drop all traffic: incoming, outgoing, and forwarding.

+* ``nftables-allow-established-lo-outgoing.conf``

+  Allow all outgoing and incoming established traffic (e.g., responses to outgoing traffic), and loopback traffic.

+* ``nftables-allow-established-lo-ssh-icmp-outgoing.conf``

+  Allow all outgoing and incoming established traffic (e.g., responses to outgoing traffic), ICMP (e.g., ping), SSH, and loopback traffic.
+Additionally, log dropped incoming traffic.

 Monitoring
 **********